grame-cncm/faust/tools/benchmark/README.md

 Here is the available options:

-- `-imp to test with an dirac impulse`
+- `-imp to test with a Dirac impulse`
 - `-pulse <num (in samples)> to test with a periodic pulse generated every 'num' samples`
 - `-display <num> to diplay 'num' samples (default 44100)`